The Bodog Poker Network has been sold to a Hong Kong investment group and rebranded as the PaiWangLuo Poker Network.

 Basically status quo.
 Officials tell us that there are no plans to change reporting, commission structure, or payout methods.

-If you are interested in playing on the PWL Poker Network, please see our Ignition (USA) and Bodog (Canada) reviews.
+If you are interested in playing on the PWL Poker Network, please see our Ignition (USA and AUS), Bovada (Latin America) and Bodog (Canada) reviews.
 Potential players from Mexico, Brasil, Argentina, Peru, Bolivia, Venezuela, Chile and Colombia will sign up via Bodog, but will have to wait until February 15th when they start accepting players from these countries.
 Oh yea, and don't forget to pick up your 10% discount on the Ignition poker HUD.